nabrus/js-exercises/README.md

 # JavaScript Exercises and Examples

 This repository is a container for my ongoing learning of JavaScript.
-All examples, exercises, tutorials, etc are stored here.
+Examinations, review material, lessons, analysis, etc are stored here.

 ## [ES6](https://github.com/nabrus/js-exercises/tree/master/wesbos-es6) Index